 “No, not really.”
 I relay.
 “Did another ritual last night though and I think I shut the servers down for a second.”

 “Bullcrap.
-As if Lilith or whatever had anything to do with shutting down a VRchat server.”
+As if Lilith or whatever had anything to do with nuking a VRchat server.”
 The bleeding anime girl in front of me says, recovering painlessly from our last duel.

 “Invoking Hecate now, actually.
 And again, you gotta remember we ain’t exactly playing VRchat at this point.”

-“Even if it's modded, it’s still the same game, though, right?
+“Even if it's modded, it’s still the same game, right?
 Not like we actually did much.”

 “That’s what you think.”
 I suppress a cackle.
-“But soon enough, you’ll see… this PSICO shit works, I’m tellin’ ya.
+“But you’ll see any day now… this PSICO shit works, I’m tellin’ ya.
 Soon enough, Elopas will be real as you and me.
 Maybe more.”